 *The NotBeforeSkew should now be set to 2.

 The final step is to configure a Single Logout URL.
 This is optional.

 Open the Greenhouse Properties dialog box by clicking the Properties button in the Actions sidebar.

 Navigate to the Endpoints tab.
 You'll see the ACS URL from Greenhouse's Metadata file in the list of Endpoints.
 To add a Single Logout URL, click Add SAML.

 Configure the following in the Add an Endpoint window:

 - Set the Endpoint type to SAML Logout

 - Set Binding to POST

-- In the Trusted URL textbox, enter you
+- In the Trusted URL textbox, enter your Single Logout URL.

-4. You'll now see both the ACS URL from Greenhouse and your Single Logout URL on your list of Endpoints for Greenhouse.
-Click Apply, then click OK.
+Both the ACS URL from Greenhouse and your Single Logout URL will display in the list of Endpoints for Greenhouse.
+To complete the process, click Apply, then click OK.